-Jerusalem Talmud, its general introduction after the return from Babylon formed a subject of grave doubt and deliberation among the 'eighty-five elders' - a number which, according to tradition, included upwards of thirty prophets.
-Even this shows that Purim was never more than a popular festival.
+Jerusalem Talmud, its general introduction after the return from Babylon formed a subject of grave doubt and deliberation among the 'eighty-five formed a subject of grave doubt and deliberation among the 'eighty-five elders' - a number which, according to tradition, included upwards of thirty prophets.^{fr1} Even this shows that Purim was never more than a popular festival.
 As such it was kept with great merriment and rejoicing, when friends and relations were wont to send presents to each other.
-There seems little doubt that this was the 'feast of the Jews,' to which the Savior 'went up to Jerusalem,' (John 5:1) when He healed the 'impotent man' at the Pool of Bethesda.
-For no other feast could have intervened between December (John 4:35) and the Passover, (John 4:4) except that of the 'Dedication of the Temple,' and that is specially designated as such, (John 10:22) and not simply as 'a feast of the Jews.'
+There seems little doubt that this was the 'feast of the Jews,' to which the Savior 'went up to Jerusalem,' (4001John 5:1) when He healed the 'impotent man' at the Pool of Bethesda.
+For no other feast could have intervened between December (4005John 4:35) and the Passover, (4004John 4:4) except that of the 'Dedication of the Temple,' and that is specially designated as such, (4002John 10:22) and not simply as 'a feast of the Jews.'